35 Easy Swaps That Make Every Meal Healthier

 Swap Bagels for English Muffins

 Do your best to resist your neighborhood deli; there's nothing smart about this a.m. pick.
 One bagel is equivalent to roughly four slices of nutrient-void white bread.
-Not only is this morning staple super caloric, it's missing nutrients like fiber and protein to keep you energized through the morning.
+Not only is this morning staple super caloric, but it's also missing nutrients like fiber and protein to keep you energized through the morning.
 The healthier pick?
-Ezekiel 4:9 Sprouted Whole Grain English Muffins—or any whole grain English muffin, really.
+Ezekiel 4:9 Sprouted Whole Grain English Muffins—or any whole-grain English muffin, really.
 They serve up the starchy goodness you crave for a fraction of the calories and come stocked with about 3 grams of fiber and 4 grams of filling protein.

 Replace Sausage with Bacon

 Surprising fact: Gram for gram, sausage is actually healthier than bacon.
 But since bacon is easier to eat in moderation (it's cut much thinner and absorb less oil than sausage), we suggest swapping your daily serving of processed cylindrical meat for a single strip of pan-fried bacon, which has just 43 calories and 3 grams of fat.